List of English words of Arabic origin (K–M)

-The following English words have been acquired either directly from Arabic or else indirectly by passing from Arabic into other languages and then into English.
+The following English words have been required either way directly from Arabic or else indirectly by passing from Arabic into other languages and then into English.
 Most entered one or more of the Romance languages before entering English.

 To qualify for this list, a word must be reported in etymology dictionaries as having descended from Arabic.
 A handful of dictionaries has been used as the source for the list.
 Words associated with the Islamic religion are omitted; for Islamic words, see Glossary of Islam.
 Rare and archaic words are also omitted.
 A bigger listing including many words very rarely seen in English is available at Wiktionary dictionary.